Dedicated with love to

 My mom, by her own account, was a brainy, shy, awkward kid.
 She was named Ramona after a popular movie and ballad of the late 1920s.
 She worked her way out of poverty, earning a full college scholarship with her smarts and sincerity.
 Grandma must have been a constant reminder to mom of where she came from, that maybe she was never able to completely pull herself up from the dark, old world of immigrants—grandma’s world.
 By her late thirties mom was divorced, and so also alone.
 Two women without men, struggling through a lifetime of insular dysfunction and love.
 Mom learned, like we all learn, that you can’t completely outrun the past.

 Mom was an impeccable student and editor of the school paper.
 She liked to tell the story of the one time when she strayed from the straight and narrow.
 Peter Lawford, a big movie star of the day, was scheduled to be in Pittsburgh.
 He was a dashing guy and eventual Kennedy brother-in-law.
 Mom played hooky from Wilkinsburg High School and went to try to interview him.
 She was successful, and was photographed with the movie star outside the William Penn Hotel on Grant Street.
-That photo made the front page of the Pittsburgh Press.
+That photo made the Pittsburgh Press.
 The next day, her teacher interrogated her in front of the class as to her whereabouts the previous day.

 It is interesting to note that mom and dad met in the late 1950s, almost exactly at the high water mark of American manufacturing power (1956, as measured by number of manufacturing jobs).
 They met in the American city that, more than any other, typified the industrial ethic.
 And they both worked for one of the industrial age titans.

 Dad told one other story that day, from the early part of their relationship.
 Mom had a striking Audrey Hepburn look, a smart pixie heroine with brunette hair pulled into a bun on top of her head.
-They were walking in New York City and got mobbed by people who thought she was Audrey Hepburn.
+They were in a taxi in New York City and got mobbed by people who thought she was Audrey Hepburn.
 When you look back at the photographs, she absolutely had that look.
 She radiated a light, an optimism, a beauty, and an empathy that’s hard for me to put into words.

 But what about the food?
 Sadma (Page XX) is as this elemental Croatian dish in our family, something understood by mom and grandma that simply had to be made—it wasn’t even a question.
 It is a pot of sauerkraut with pork and short lengths of kalbasi bobbing around in the kraut.
 We kids didn’t like it at all.
 In fact it became elevated to a bogeyman type of concept in our world, nasty, pungent, foreign old world smell.
 Ironic that it is precisely these food memories that I cling to now, the further I get from those early years.